Stress at Work

 - Delegate.
 There are specific tasks that you may be proficient in (or require your particular attention) and some other tasks that you can delegate to an assistant.
 If you are finding yourself too busy to do everything by yourself, hire an assistant to deal with the less important tasks.

 - Practice mindfulness.
 The modern working life is full of distractions, according to Carlos Schafer, psychologist here at the Centre for Emotion Focused Practice.
-The self respecting worker these days cannot do without gadgets that keep him connected always.
-A typical day starts with reading aimless mails, diverting the mind for the rest of the day.
-No one can do without emails or IMs in a near paperless office.
+The self-respecting worker these days cannot do without gadgets that keep him connected always.
+A typical day starts with reading aimless emails, diverting the mind for the rest of the day.
+No one can do without emails or IMs in a nearly paperless office.
 However, these convenient online tools can also prove to be distracting, and giving complete attention to one’s job seems virtually impossible.
 Carlos and other occupational psychologists suggest practising mindfulness in the workplace to be more efficient as well as to reduce unnecessary stressors that the morning mails bring.
 Read Carlos Schafer’s article, “Mindfulness in the Workplace and Everywhere” and learn mindfulness techniques that are also very effective in stress management.

-- Balance life at work and home.
+- Balance life at work and at home.
 Don’t take up a new project if you are already busy with several.
 Ensure you have enough leisure for other pursuits.

 - Divert your mind by engaging in other pursuits that are fun.
 All work and no play, as the saying goes, make you dull.
 Life is not all about work; having a diverting hobby will make you feel that you live life at the fullest.

 - Share your problems with your partner or your closest friend.
 Talking can clear the muddle in your head by giving you a fresh perspective.
-If you would rather talk to impartial person, going for workplace counselling with an occupational psychologist can be really beneficial.
+If you would rather talk to an impartial person, going for workplace counselling with an occupational psychologist can be really beneficial.
 The Centre for Emotion Focused Practice offers services for organisations, both at our workspace here in South Yarra as well as offsite.
-Our workplace programs utilize Process Experiential Emotion Focused Therapy (PEEFT) techniques which help to promote positive and healthy relationships among team members, and also enhance resilience, productivity, and effectiveness in the workplace.
+Our workplace programs utilize Process Experiential Emotion Focused Therapy (PEEFT) techniques which help to promote positive and healthy relationships among team members and also enhance resilience, productivity, and effectiveness in the workplace.